JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 ---
 layout: post
-title: "Customizing ASP.​NET Core Part 06: MiddleWares"
+title: "Customizing ASP.NET Core Part 06: MiddleWares"
-teaser: "description"
+teaser: "Wow, it is already the sixth part of this series.
+In this post I'm going to write about middlewares and how you can use them to customize your app a little more.
+I quickly go threw the basics about middlewares and than I'll write about some more specials things you can do with middlewares."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png